La Marque officials identify officer who fatally shot man

 LA MARQUE, Texas (AP) - Officials in La Marque have identified an officer who fatally shot a Black man as six-year veteran of the city’s police department.

-Officer Jose Santos fatally shot Joshua East, 22, of La Marque late Wednesday, according to a statement posted on the city’s website.
+Officer Jose Santos fatally shot Joshua Feast, 22, of La Marque late Wednesday, according to a statement posted on the city’s website.

 Santos, who is described as Hispanic, has worked for the La Marque Police Department since 2014 and is now on paid leave.

-Police Chief Kirk Jackson has declined to say what led to the shooting, but said East was a person of interest in several recent shooting incidents in the city on the southern edge of Houston and that weapons were found at the scene of the fatal shooting.
+Police Chief Kirk Jackson has declined to say what led to the shooting, but said Feast was a person of interest in several recent shooting incidents in the city on the southern edge of Houston and that weapons were found at the scene of the fatal shooting.

-Civil rights attorney Ben Crump has been hired to represent East’s family.
+Civil rights attorney Ben Crump has been hired to represent Feast’s family.

 “We demand that the Galveston County Sheriff’s Office conduct a thorough and transparent investigation into exactly why this tragedy occurred and to immediately release the body camera footage that is being withheld,” Crump said in a statement.